 - Don't jiggle, bounce, or actively play with your baby right after feedings.

 - Make sure the nipple hole in your baby's bottle is the right size for your baby.
-For example, fast flows may cause babies to gag or may simply give them more than they can handle, whereas slower flows may be frustrating to some babies and may cause them to suck more vigorously and gulp too much air.
+For example, fast flows may cause babies to gag or may simply give them more than they can handle, whereas slower flows may frustrate some babies and cause them to suck harder and gulp too much air.

 - Keep your baby's head above his or her feet while feeding (in other words, don't hold your baby in a dipped-down position when feeding).

 - Raise the head of your baby's crib or bassinet.
-Roll up a few small hand towels or receiving blankets (or buy special blocks) to place under (not on top of) the mattress.
+Do this by rolling up a few small hand towels or receiving blankets (or buy special wedges) to place under (not on top of) the mattress.
 But don't use a pillow under your baby's head, and always put your baby on his or her back to sleep.